Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

-With its magnificent architecture, stunning scenery, and fascinating medieval history, it’s no wonder Edinburgh is one of the most popular tourist destinations in the world.
+With its magnificent architecture, stunning scenery, and fascinating medieval history, it’s no wonder Edinburgh Scotland is one of the most popular tourist destinations in the world.
 It also happens to be one of my favorite cities in the world.

 From a lofty castle to underground haunted vaults, Scotland’s energetic capital city has plenty of things to see and do.